raindrum/raindrum.github.io/lawsearch.md

 - For **court opinions**, Law Search uses Harvard's [Caselaw Access Project](https://case.law/).
 I recommend you make a free account there so that you won't need to prove your non-robot status every time.
 Unfortunately, the site only supports pre-2018 cases, so anything more recent than that will be a broken link.
 Also note that you can go directly to a specific page of an opinion if you provide a pincite, like "338 <span>F.2d</span> 708, 715."

-- For the **U.S. Code** and a number of federal rules (e.g. rules of civil procedure), Law Search uses Cornell's [Legal Information Institute](https://www.law.cornell.edu/).
-If you cite a subsection of the law, you'll be taken directly to the right place.
-Unfortunately their website header gets in the way of the start of the subsection, so I recommend hiding the header with [Ublock Origin](https://ublockorigin.com/), or else getting into a habit of scrolling up a little bit.
+- For the **U.S. Code** and a number of federal rules like the FRCP, Law Search uses Cornell's [Legal Information Institute](https://www.law.cornell.edu/).
+If you cite a subsection of the law, you should be taken directly to the right place on the page.
+Unfortunately their website header gets in the way of the start of the subsection, so I recommend you hide the header with [Ublock Origin](https://ublockorigin.com/), or else get into a habit of scrolling up a little bit.

 - Many major federal laws, like the Immigration and Nationality Act (INA) and National Labor Relations Act (NLRA), are often cited by reference to their original section numbers (e.g. "NLRA <span>§</span> 7") instead of the corresponding U.S. Code provisions.
-This is inconvenient, as oftentimes there aren't good ways to browse these laws online.
-Law Search supports a few such bodies of law by translating their citations into the corresponding U.S. Code citations on the Cornell website.
-Note that this means that any cross-references on the resulting page will refer to the codified law.
+CiteURL supports a few such laws by translating their citations into the corresponding U.S. Code sections on the Cornell website.
+Note that this means that any cross-references on the resulting page will refer to the sections of the codified law, not the Act itself.

 - For codified **state laws**, Law Search mostly uses individual state government websites, but when they aren't compatible, it uses [lawserver.com](https://www.lawserver.com/), or occasionally [Justia](https://law.justia.com/codes/).
 All U.S. states and territories are supported in some form, except for Arkansas, Georgia, Guam, and Puerto Rico, whose laws are only available on LexisNexis or on sites where generating a URL would require more information than a typical citation contains.
 Note that session laws and state regulations are not yet supported.